tkellehe/turtel/examples/turtel_box.md

               ḷ      # Loops the folloing code endlessly.
-               ¢     # Clears the current turtle of all text. ñ    # Writes to the current turtle but does not change its position then prints. ʂ   # Moves the current turtle a single step further along is path. ẉt # Waits for 100 milliseconds.
+               ¢     # Clears the current turtle of all text. ñ    # Writes to the current turtle but does not change its position then prints. ʂ   # Moves the current turtle a single step further along its path. ẉt # Waits for 100 milliseconds.
                      # Implicit end of the loop.